seoelab/Seoela-personal-website/content/authors/admin/_index.md

 ---
 Greetings!

 I am currently a second-year Economics Ph.D. candidate at Indiana University, specializing in applied macroeconomics, international economics, and econometrics.
 Prior to embarking on my doctoral studies, I held a position as a labor economist at the Idaho Department of Labor, where I had the opportunity to acquire valuable practical insights into labor market dynamics.
-I hold a Bachelor's degree in physics from the College of Idaho and a Master's degree in economics at Boise State University.
+My academic background includes a Bachelor's degree in physics from the College of Idaho and a Master's degree in economics from Boise State University.

 Thank you for visiting my page!